xenia-project/xenia/README.md

 ## Quickstart

+Build system management is mostly similar between platforms: use `xenia-build` script on GNU/Linux and `xb` script on Windows.

+When fetching updates use `xb pull` or `./xenia-build pull` to automatically fetch everything and run premake for project files/etc.

+### Windows

-With Windows 8+, Python 3.4+, and [Visual Studio 2017 or 2019](https://www.visualstudio.com/downloads/) and the Windows SDKs installed:
+Requirements include: Windows 8+, Python 3.4+, and [Visual Studio 2017 or 2019](https://www.visualstudio.com/downloads/) and the Windows SDKs installed:

     > git clone https://github.com/xenia-project/xenia.git
     > cd xenia